5 Keys to a Profitable Personal Training Program

-Socialize together outside of work.
-Organize a fun run or social event with staff and their family members every few months.
+Socialise together outside of work.
+Organise a fun run or social event with staff and their family members every few months.
 Show support of the team by acknowledging significant personal milestones, competitive sport achievements, birthdays, and educational accomplishments.

 2) Great Personal Training Isn’t Great If No One Knows About It!